Roe: Japan

+In addition, the shishamo fish is grilled or fried whole and served with its roe intact.
+The roe takes up most of the fish's body.

 Korea

 In Korean, the roe found inside the belly of a fish is called "goni" (鯤鮞).

 All kinds of fish roe are widely eaten in Korean cuisine, including the popular sea urchin, salmon, herring, flying fish, cod, among others.
 Myeongran jeot (명란젓) refers to the jeotgal (salted fermented seafood) made with pollock roe seasoned with chili pepper powders.
 It is commonly consumed as banchan, small dish accompanied with cooked rice or ingredient for altang (알탕), a kind of jjigae (Korean stew).

 Albap is a bibimbap made with roe.

 Lebanon

 Sea urchin roe, or toutia توتية as it is known locally, is eaten directly from the sea urchin shell fresh using a small spoon.
 Some people add a twist of lemon juice to the roe and eat it in Lebanese flat bread.

 Malaysia

 Particularly in Sarawak, Malaysia, Toli Shad fish roe is a popular delicacy among locals and tourists.
 The roe is usually found in the street market in Sarawak's capital city of Kuching.
 The roe can be sold for up to US$19 per 100 grams and is considered expensive among locals, but the price can reach up to US$30 in other states of Malaysia.

 The roe is usually salted before sale but fresh roe is also available.
 The salted roe is usually pan fried or steamed and eaten with steamed rice.
 The fish itself is also usually salted and served along with the roe.